 One nonnative species that has become a concern in Alaska is Didemnum vexillum (D. vex or rock vomit).
 D. vex is a colonial tunicate made up of many individuals, called zooids, that are compiled into a mat or tunic.
 It is originally from Japan but has been introduced around globe.
 Its ability to live in a variety of substrates and habitats, reproduce through fragmentation or “dripping”, and its fast growth rates make it a prolific invader.
 In many areas where it is invasive, D. vex can cover the seafloor smothering local species, for example, it covers over 200 km2 on Georges Bank off the coast of New England (Lengyel, Collie, and Valentine, 2009).
 In 2010, D. vex was found in Whiting Harbor in Sitka, AK as part of a citizen scientist effort called BioBlitz (see related feature story).
 Given its detrimental effects in other areas, there is concern about how it might affect the Sitka Sound ecosystem and steps were taken to limit its spread.
 We have worked with our partners at the Alaska Department of Fish and Game to remove infested debris and develop an eradication plan.

-Chemical eradication involves some loss of non-target (native) species but these local plants and animals can re-colonize these areas.
+We are analyzing preliminary results from the scaled up trials.
+Although 100% removal of D.vex was not achieved, there were very significant reductions in cover which may provide feasibility for a harbor wide removal campaign.
+Chemical eradication involves some loss of non-target (native) species but local plants and animals can re-colonize these areas.
 Since there are nearby populations of these species, they can regrow and resettle.
-We have removed all nearby sources of D. vex, so if the treatments are successful, it will not be able to regrow.

 While D. vex remains in an early stage of invasion in Alaska, we have an opportunity to manage it because of the relatively small scale of its current distribution.
 If it expands outside of Whiting Harbor and into Sitka Sound, that opportunity will be diminished.
-Our data shows that chlorine treatment can be used to remove it from small patches of the seafloor.
-Thanks to our funding from the North Pacific Research Board, we will be able to test its efficacy over larger sections of seafloor through scaled-up experiments using turbidity curtains to sequentially treat large areas of Whiting Harbor.
-This will allow us to enclose (and limit) the non-target effects of treatment and investigate how the community responds to the removal of a D. vex.
+Our data shows that chlorine treatment can be used to remove it from the seafloor and, if combined with other techniques (e.g. manual removal), the tunicate may be suitable for a harbor-wide eradication attempt.
+Funding from the North Pacific Research Board for this project helps to determine how management can reduce the risk of further D. vex spread and curtail its expansion on the seafloor in Sitka.
+Results from the scaled-up treatments will be reported in 2019.

 Cohen, C.S., McCann, L., Davis, T., Shaw, L. and Ruiz, G., 2011.
 Discovery and significance of the colonial tunicate Didemnum vexillum in Alaska.
 Aquatic Invasions, 6(3), pp.263-271.